This post may contain affiliate links. Please read my disclosure policy.

 Fruit and nut filled (almost no-knead) Harvest Bread

-This Harvest Bread is one of the easiest bread recipes you’ll ever make!
-It comes out of the oven golden brown and crusty on the outside with a soft and chewy middle, and so darn delicious!
+Our Harvest Bread is one of the easiest bread recipes you’ll ever make!
+There’s no mixer required and very little kneading.
+It comes out of the oven golden brown and crusty on the outside with a soft and chewy middle, and so incredibly delicious!

 Ingredients needed to make Harvest Bread: